This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 - Remove your finger and observe the color and texture of the fluid

-Weirdly enough it’s kind of like doing your own ‘cotton swap’.
+Weirdly enough it’s kind of like doing your own ‘cotton swab’.
 It’s just your finger and vagina instead of a q-tip and your mouth.

 Another method is to use toilet paper.